 Following Kick-Ass' heroics, other citizens are inspired to become masked crusaders.
-But the Red Mist leads his own group of evil supervillains to kill Kick-Ass and destroy everything for which he stands.
+But Red Mist leads his own group of evil supervillains to get revenge, kill Kick-Ass and destroy everything he stands for.

 Chloë Grace Moretz,

 Shaun doesn't have a very good day, so he decides to turn his life around by getting his ex to take him back, but he times it for right in the middle of what may be a zombie apocalypse...
 But for him, it's an opportunity to show everyone he knows how useful he is by saving them all.
 All he has to do is survive...
 And get his ex back.Written by

 331 of 420 people found this review helpful.